 On April 24, 1996, women’s basketball announced “We Got Next” as the NBA Board of Governors approved the concept of a Women’s National Basketball Association (WNBA) to begin play in June 1997.
 Since then, the WNBA has been the home for the best women’s basketball talent in the world.
-With the league about to enter its 19th season, take a look back at WNBA’s bright history.
+With the league celebrating its 25th season in 2021, take a look back at WNBA’s bright history.

-For 19 years the WNBA has featured the game’s best players and created some of the best moments in women’s basketball history.
-From triple-doubles to dunks to dynasties, the WNBA has featured all you can ask for and more.
+For 25 years the WNBA has featured the game’s best players and created some of the best moments in women’s basketball history.
+Take a look back at some of the teams and players that have left their mark on this league.